 There are many ways individuals can support the NC Bird Atlas.
 If you enjoy observing birds and have the time to record and report your observations, we encourage you to sign up for a priority block.
 If you, friends or family, or your organization own land in the state that Atlasers can access to make their observations, we need your help too.
 No contribution is too small, and every little bit will help us amass enough support to complete a comprehensive NC Bird Atlas.
-Below are some of the roles we anticipate we will need support with for the bird atlas.
-If you have another way to contribute but do not see it listed, please get in touch with the NC Bird Atlas Coordinator or a Regional Team to discuss how to support the NC Bird Atlas.
+Below are some of the roles we anticipate we will need support with.
+If you have another way to contribute but do not see it listed, please get in touch with the NC Bird Atlas Team or a Volunteer Regional Coordinator to discuss how to support the NC Bird Atlas.